 Our motto is an invitation to Dresdeners and the people in Europe and the world to help create a new home.
 This home will be new insofar as the people in Dresden, in Germany and in Europe will have to face challenges which globalisation brings with it with increasing complexity: These include in particular questions relating to social justice, migration, digitisation and urbanisation.
 This home will be new in the sense that people will not hide behind cultural traditions and political borders, but will seek answers to these questions together.
 We invite you to do so.
 The answers do not require unanimity; on the contrary, they demand diversity.
 This home will be new in the sense that it does not dismiss familiar concepts of homeland, but continues to shape them.
 After all, it will be new because it has many houses and apartments, because Dresden, Germany and the world meet in it.
 There can be no more important task than working on the community of a new home.

 Neue Heimat X-Culture

-Curator Michael Schindhelm, the Bid Office Dresden 2025 and many other actors from the Dresden City Society have worked intensively on the strategy and programme in recent months.
-The local graphics agency pingundpong designed the 60-page application according to fixed – and uniform – specifications for all applicants.
+Curator Michael Schindhelm, the Bid Office Dresden 2025 and many other actors from Dresden had worked intensively on the strategy and programme in recent months.
+The local graphic design agency pingundpong designed the 60-page bid book according to fixed – and uniform – specifications for all applicants.